MatthewZMD/.emacs.d/README.md

 ```

-<a id="org9f0ce09"></a>
+<a id="orgba4941a"></a>

 ## Emacs Application Framework

 [Emacs Application Framework](https://github.com/manateelazycat/emacs-application-framework), a development framework that integrates any PyQt program into Emacs.

-Note: I am using my own [fork](https://github.com/MatthewZMD/emacs-application-framework), which has more functions and capabilities that are yet to be merged into upstream.
+**Note**: I am using my own [fork](https://github.com/MatthewZMD/emacs-application-framework), which has more functions and capabilities that are yet to be merged into upstream.
 If you want to use this config, clone my fork instead.
 Otherwise it won't work.

-**Prerequisite**: Please install python3 and pip3.
+**Prerequisite**: Please install `python3` and `pip3`.
 Then execute below command:

 ```text
 sudo pip3 install dbus-python PyMuPDF grip qrcode pyqt5 python-xlib PyQtWebEngine
 ```

-Note: If you are using Debian/Ubuntu, it is possible that QtWebEngine is [not working](https://marc.info/?l=kde-core-devel&m=142954900813235&w=2).
+Note that If you are using Debian/Ubuntu, it is possible that `QtWebEngine` is [not working](https://marc.info/?l=kde-core-devel&m=142954900813235&w=2).
 Install the following:

 ```text
 sudo apt-get install python3-pyqt5.qtwebengine python3-pyqt5.qtmultimedia